 Walk through the different parts of your company’s B2B marketing plan.
 Summarize currently active campaigns, as well as how your company tests and optimizes its campaigns. (marketing department)

-Demonstrate that there are sufficient lead generation campaigns.
+Demonstrate that there are sufficient lead-generation campaigns.
 Discuss how these campaigns arrive early enough in the sales process to knock out a lot of competition from consideration.
 In larger VARs and MSPs, with more substantial marketing and sales teams, the hand-off of marketing qualified leads from marketing to sales usually happens at this stage. (marketing department)

 Step through the sales cycle, including average days in each stage.
-With well-qualified leads for large projects, expect at least a three- to six-month sales cycle.
+With well-qualified leads for large projects, expect at least a three- to the six-month sales cycle.
 Point out how rookies and amateurs often give up on leads way too soon.
 (VP sales or sales manager)

-Role play how to ask open-ended questions.
-Because it’s critical to uncover the pain points unique to each sales opportunity, be sure your technology sales training includes time for new hires to role play common scenarios with experienced sales staff.
+Role-play how to ask open-ended questions.
+Because it’s critical to uncover the pain points unique to each sales opportunity, be sure your technology sales training includes time for new hires to role-play common scenarios with experienced sales staff.
 (VP sales or sales manager)

-Show how to initiate contact with marketing qualified leads.
+Show how to initiate contact with marketing-qualified leads.
 Identity primary needs and pain points, while confirming lead qualification.
 (VP sales or sales manager)

-Teach how to follow-up with qualified leads as if the company’s very survival depended on it.
+Teach how to follow up with qualified leads as if the company’s very survival depended on it.
 Supplement personal one-on-one contact with a limited amount of automated lead nurturing.
 This should include related blog posts, white papers, case studies, webinars, ROI worksheets, comparative matrices, FAQs (objection handlers), and other thought leadership content that advance leads through the sales process.
 (VP sales or sales manager)